navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    $ tar xzvf fms-linux-amd64-bin-0.3.85.tar.gz
    $ rm -f fms-linux-amd64-bin-0.3.85.tar.gz

-The last thing you need to do before launching FMS is to install the libfreeimage libraries:
+The last thing you need to do before launching FMS is to install the "libfreeimage" libraries:

 .. code-block::